Srikar-V675/memo-mind/hackathon.md

+# 0) PPROTOTYPE DETAILS

+### Prototype Overview

+The prototype will be a conversational AI application that leverages Retrieval-Augmented Generation (RAG) for context-aware responses.
+The system will integrate:
+- A vector database (e.g., Qdrant) to store and retrieve dense vector representations of content.
+- A pre-trained generative model (e.g., Gemini-Flash-1.5-7b) for generating responses.
+- A custom prompting mechanism to optimize responses for different tasks (e.g., summarization, coding assistance, interview preparation).

+### Key Features

+1. **Context-Aware Chatbot**
+   The chatbot will use RAG to retrieve relevant information from the vector database and generate responses based on the context of the query.
+This will help provide more accurate and up-to-date answers.

+2. **Custom Prompting for Task Optimization**
+   Custom prompts will be used to guide the generative model towards specific tasks like content summarization, Q&A, content generation, and coding advice.

+3. **User Interface via Streamlit**
+   A web-based interface built using Streamlit will provide a simple, interactive front end for users to interact with the chatbot, upload documents, and view responses.

+### Prototype Architecture

+1. **Data Ingestion and Vector Database Integration**
+   - Source data will consist of markdown files from an Obsidian vault, which will be chunked and converted into vector embeddings using a model like OpenAI's `text-embedding-ada-002`.
+   - The embeddings will be stored in a vector database (Qdrant) along with metadata, such as note titles, tags, and reference links.

+2. **Retrieval Process**
+   - When a query is made, the system will retrieve the top-k most similar embeddings from the vector database using a semantic search using `mmr`.
+   - Retrieved embeddings will include context, such as related note information and reference links.

+3. **Generative Response with Custom Prompts**
+   - The retrieved content will be fed into the Gemini-Flash-1.5-7b generative model.
+   - Custom prompts will adapt the generation process according to the task (e.g., summarization prompt, question-answering prompt).

+4. **Frontend Interface**
+   - A Streamlit app will serve as the user interface for interacting with the prototype.
+   - It will allow users to type queries, select custom prompts and view responses.

+### Technologies and Tools

+1. **Backend Components**
+   - **Vector Database:** Qdrant for storing vector embeddings and performing semantic searches.
+   - **Embedding Model:** `BAAI/bge-large-en` or similar model for creating vector representations of text.
+   - **Generative Model:** Gemini-Flash-1.5-7b for generating conversational responses.

+2. **Frontend Components**
+   - **User Interface:** Streamlit for creating a simple, web-based UI.
+   - **Python Libraries:** `LangChain` for managing RAG processes, `google.generativeai` for interfacing with generative models.

 # 1) Project Idea Roadmap: Developing of RAG Chatbot

 This roadmap shows an example of creating an open-domain Retrieval-Augmented Generation (RAG) chatbot where your **Obsidian notes** will be the source of information to be retrieved.
 The major goal with all of this is to **enhance the specificity of the response** from the chatbot even more than it currently is.
 Also, the furtherance aims at diversifying new **data sources** across different regions of the internet over time.
 Finally, the section discusses the **status of this project now, in the short term, mid term, and long term** for this project in…